Monarchism: United Kingdom

 In England, royalty ceded power to other groups in a gradual process.
-In 1215, a group of nobles forced King John to sign the Magna Carta, which guaranteed the English barons certain liberties and established that the king's powers were not absolute.
+In 1215, a group of nobles forced King John to sign Magna Carta, which guaranteed the English barons certain liberties and established that the king's powers were not absolute.
 King Charles I was executed in 1649, and the Commonwealth of England was established as a republic.
 Highly unpopular, the republic was ended in 1660, and the monarchy was restored under King Charles II.
 In 1687–88, the Glorious Revolution and the overthrow of King James II established the principles of constitutional monarchy, which would later be worked out by Locke and other thinkers.
 However, absolute monarchy, justified by Hobbes in Leviathan (1651), remained a prominent principle elsewhere.

 Following the Glorious Revolution, William III and Mary II were established as constitutional monarchs, with less power than their predecessor James II.
 Since then, royal power has become more ceremonial, with powers such as refusal to assent last exercised in 1708 by Queen Anne.
 Once part of the United Kingdom (1801–1922), southern Ireland rejected monarchy and became the Republic of Ireland in 1949.
 Support for a ceremonial monarchy remains high in Britain: Queen Elizabeth II (r.
 1952–2022), possessed wide support from the U.K.'s population.

-Vatican City State

-The Vatican City State is considered to be Europe's last absolute monarchy.
-The micronation is headed by the Pope, who doubles as its monarch according to the Vatican constitution.
-The nation was formed under Pope Pius XI in 1929, following the signing of the Lateran Treaty.
-It was the successor state to the Papal States, which collapsed under Pope Pius IX in 1870.
-Pope Francis (in office from 2013) serves as the nation's absolute monarch.

 North America

-Canada

-Canada possesses one of the world's oldest continuous monarchies, having been established in the 16th century.
-Queen Elizabeth II had served as its sovereign since her ascension to the throne in 1952 until her death in 2022.

 Costa Rica

-The struggle between monarchists and republicans led the country to confront each other in the Costa Rican civil war of 1823.
-Political figures who stand out as Costa Rican monarchists include Joaquín de Oreamuno y Muñoz de la Trinidad, José Santos Lombardo y Alvarado and José Rafael Gallegos Alvarado. among others .Costa Rica stands out for being one of the few countries with a foreign monarchism, that is, where the monarchists did not intend to establish an indigenous monarchy.
-Costa Rican monarchists were loyal to Emperor Agustín de Iturbide of the First Mexican Empire.
+The struggle between monarchists and republicans led to the Costa Rican civil war of 1823.
+Costa Rican monarchists include Joaquín de Oreamuno y Muñoz de la Trinidad, José Santos Lombardo y Alvarado, and José Rafael Gallegos Alvarado. in 1822, Costa Rican monarchists were loyal to Emperor Agustín de Iturbide of the First Mexican Empire.